tri-cods/html-css/sections/introduction.md

 Fundamentally, then, a script or program is a set of instructions given to the computer.
 A document in a markup language determines how information is presented to a user.

+**NOTE - Markup vs Markdown:** Markdown and HTML are both types of markup languages; Markdown is a play on words.
+Markup languages help format content.

 ## Cascading Style Sheets (CSS)

 CSS is a language for describing style in markup languages, and is usually used in conjunction with HTML.
 CSS is essentially a set of rules that can then be applied when rendering a HTML document.
 Its name—cascading style sheets—refers to the fact that there is an order of precedence in how CSS rules are applied to a document; in short, more specific rules overwrite less specific rules.